mlamoure/Unraid_QBT_Mover/README.md

 # Unraid_QBT_Mover
 Script to pause torrents based on age and presence on cache prior to invoking the Unraid mover

 This script is a modified version of the script written by [bobokun](https://github.com/bobokun).
-It's intended for those that want to keep data on the cache drive up until the Mover Tuning plugin threshhold.
+It's intended for those that want to keep torrent data on the cache drive up until the Mover Tuning plugin threshhold, and when running, pause as few torrents as possible.

 Caveats:
 * I have not tested with many configurations of the Mover Tuning.
 On my system, I use a simple "age" configuration with threshhold amount.